ProgramIsFun/ue5-force-graph/To_do_list.md

 ### 8

-The result is render incorrectly if the Jason file is large, perhaps switch back to CPU And check. graph could render correctly.
+The result is render incorrectly if the Jason file is large, perhaps switch back to CPU
+And check. graph could render correctly.

+It is checked that using cpu could render the graph correctly C:\Users\whouse\Desktop\unreal\UE5_NBodySimulationBUGtest

 ### 11